-For this work, simulated diameters ranged from 1 to 4 km in increments of 0.25 km, and peak velocities ranged from 20 to 50 m s-1 in increments of 2 m s-1.
+Circulations were simulated with various diameters, peak velocities, and ranges using the simulation described in section 3.
+Simulated diameters ranged from 1 to 4 km in increments of 0.25 km, and peak velocities ranged from 20 to 50 m s $^{-1}$ in increments of 2 m s $^{-1}$ .
 A radar with a 0.5° azimuthal sampling interval and a 1.02° effective beamwidth was used.
 For each circulation, 1000 simulations were produced with different noise patterns at ranges from 5 to 140 km in increments of 5 km.
-Mean values of parameters were calculated from the 1000 iterations and used to develop the equations.
+Mean values of parameters were calculated from the 1000 iterations and used in the equation.

 A multiple linear regression technique (Draper and Smith 1998) was used to develop the range correction equations.
-The predictors in the equations are LLSD shear value, measured peak velocity, the inverse of the estimated diameter, and range.
+The predictors in the equations are measured LLSD shear value, measured peak velocity, the inverse of the estimated diameter, and range.
 The circulation diameter was estimated by finding the distance between peak positive and negative velocity values.